 2. Drive the Red Rock Scenic Byway – SR 179

 Possibly the best free thing to do in Sedona is to take the 7.5-mile scenic drive along State Route 179, also known as the Red Rock Scenic Byway.
-Even if you’re just passing through, it’s an easy detour off of Interstate 17 for travelers heading to and from Flagstaff, Phoenix, Prescott, and the Grand Canyon.
+Even if you’re just passing through, it’s an easy detour off of Interstate 17 for travelers heading to and from Flagstaff, Phoenix, Prescott and the Grand Canyon.

 Sedona’s iconic red rocks get their color from deposits of iron oxide.
 Their beauty is on full display along the Red Rock Scenic Byway which is broken up by traffic calming roundabouts.
-There are a number of exits for scenic vistas.
+There are several exits for scenic vistas.
 I recommend doing the drive twice, in both directions, so you can appreciate the views along both sides of the road.
-And switch drivers, so everyone gets a chance to gawk.
-I was traveling solo, so I stopped often to take in the view.

-Another popular drive is along Arizona State Route 89A.
+- Arizona State Route 89A.
 The Sedona section is uninteresting – it’s the city’s main business drag and traffic is terrible most of the time.
 But drive south for stunning Verde Valley vistas as you enter and exit Jerome, Arizona.
-And definitely twist and turn your way through Oak Creek Canyon to the north.

 SheBuysTravel Tip: Many popular trailheads in Sedona require a Red Rock Pass for parking, but the ones along SR 179 do not.
 Win!